 Safety

-China’s current security level is believed to be the first in the world.
+China’s current security level is believed to be the highest in the world.
+The biggest risks are petty scams and traffic accidents, not personal safety.
 Please remember that surveillance cameras are to prevent crimes from happening, not to monitor you in China.
 There is no such time to monitor a tourist.
 If you commit a crime such as graffiti, theft, etc., you will be caught by surveillance as soon as possible.
-Even if you are alone, you can go out at night with confidence.
-But if you are a minor, please do not go out alone, because kind-hearted Chinese will escort you to the police station and wait for your parents.

 Simple Chinese for traveling